-How do you find the best hotel at the lowest rate?
+How do you find the best hotel at the lowest price in 2024?

-What you need to know about your hotel stay now
+What you need to know about your hotel stay in 2024

 When should I book a hotel?